-All students in grades 9-12 must be registered for a minimum of six academic classes or six academic classes plus band/chorus.
+All students in grades 9-12 must be registered for a minimum of six academic classes.
 Students will be allowed only ONE study hall per day.
 Any change in this will require administrative approval.
 PE/Health is required of all 7th, 8th, 9th and 10th grade students and shall count toward their class loads.
-7th and 8th grade students are required to be in band and/or chorus.
+7th and 8th grade students are required to be in music.

-1. Re quired classes 16 1⁄2 units

-Language Arts (English)

-b.
-Social Studies (World History, U.S. History, PDP, World

-Geography, or 2 units of Economics or Government 4 units
+1. Re quired classes a.
+Language Arts (English)4 units b.
+Social Studies (World History, U.S. History, PDP, World Geography, or 2 units of Economics or Government4 units

 c.
 Mathematics 3 units

 d.
 Science 3 units

-Physical Education
+e.
+Physical Education 1 unit

 f.
-Computers 1 unit
+Computers/Cyber Security 1 unit

 g.
 Health 1/2 unit

 2. Ele ective classes 5 1⁄2 units